Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 Pros:

-- Genuinely the easiest onboarding I've seen in any design tool
+- Easiest onboarding of any design tool I've tested

-- AI features are actually useful, not just marketing fluff
+- AI features are actually useful, not just marketing hype

 - Massive template variety that stays current

-- Social scheduling removes an extra tool from your stack
+- Social scheduling removes one extra tool from your stack

 Cons: